United Empire Loyalist: Symbols

 On 17 April 1707, Queen Anne issued a proclamation referencing the use of the Union Flag "at Sea and Land".
 The Union Flag began to appear on forts and as regimental colours from this point, and at the time of the American Revolution, this was the flag in use.
 When those loyal to the Crown left the United States for British North America, they took this flag with them, and because of this historical connection, it continues to be the official flag of the UELAC.

-In Canadian heraldry, Loyalist descendants are entitled to use a Loyalist coronet in their coat of arms.
+In Canadian heraldry since 1989, Loyalist descendants are entitled to use a Loyalist coronet in their coat of arms.